The Great Majority Of Mortgage Loans Get “Approved”

-Approvals can take longer, though, depending on the market environment.
-For example, if rates are low and there's a refi boom on-going, getting a refinance to close can take as much as two month -- especially for "complicated" loans which require additional paperwork such as the 5-10 Properties Program.
+For example, when mortgage rates are low and there’s a refi boom on-going, closing on a loan take as long as two months.
+Loans for , which require additional paperwork, may delay the process further.

 Closing times can also be delayed for buyers of short sales and foreclosures.
-Loans for distressed sales and REO sometimes take 6 months or longer to get to settlement.
+Loans for distressed sales and REO can take 6 months or longer to get to settlement.

-Thing is, during that "extra time" it takes to close -- whether it's 3 weeks, 3 months or longer -- your life is subject to unexpected change and when your life changes, your loan can, too.
+Thing is, during that “extra time” it takes to close — whether it’s 3 weeks, 3 months or longer — your life is subject to unexpected change.
+When your life changes, your loan can change, too.

 Some life events are beyond your control.
 You can’t control sickness any more than you can control Mother Nature.
 But some events are within your control.